Praying Scripture: The Practice of Lectio Divina

 The Psalmist declared to have hidden the word in his heart and that it was “sweeter than honey” (Ps.
 119:11, 103), and Paul encouraged us in Colossians 3:16 to “let the word of Christ dwell in you richly.”
 I’ve never found a practice of reading scripture that invites me to do the same quite like lectio divina!

 I was first introduced to this ancient practice while on staff with Young Life when Bob and Claudia Mitchell led us through it at a staff retreat a decade ago.
-Their love for the words of Scripture was only unmatched for their love for the God these words revealed, and I was captivated.
+Their love for the words of Scripture was only unmatched by their love for the God these words revealed, and I was captivated.
 I wanted to know the heart of Jesus the way that they did, and so began my journey with lectio divina.

 The Benefits of Lectio Divina